opendocsg/slw-judgments-backfill/2010_SGHC_284/report.md

  (b) That Beckkett be restrained from commencing or continuing any further or other proceedings of any nature in Indonesia or anywhere else in the world against the Bank, its agent and/or employees, in relation to the Bank’s sale in Indonesia of the Pledged Shares (see [7] below) on 21 November 2001.

 3       The application was heard before Assistant Registrar David Lee (the “AR”) over several days.
-On 12 February 2010, the AR released a long and carefully considered judgment ([2010] SGHC 55) giving his reasons for the following findings (at [122] – [126]):
+On 12 February 2010, the AR released a long and carefully considered judgment (<span class="citation">[2010] SGHC 55</span>) giving his reasons for the following findings (at [122] – [126]):

  (a) That the legal proceedings in Singapore and Indonesia were duplicative.